Cancer that forms in tissues of the lung - usually in the cells lining air passages

 Immune system (IS) building treatments do not cause inflammation, but are slow (up to 12 months).
 These type of treatments allow the IS to kill the cancer cells safely and are generally used in conjunction with proteolytic enzymes, which strip the protective protein coating from around the cancer cells so the IS can more easilykill the cancer cells.
 However, proteases thin the blood, so only moderate doses can be taken (e.g. 15 capsules a day of Vitalzym).
 The problem is that lung cancer patients typically do not have enough time for this method to work.

-A treatment that kills cancer cells directly creates inflammation and is a balancing act between killing too many cancer cells (creating too much debris) and not killing enough (such that the cancer cells cause too much congestion).
+Any cancer treatment that kills cancer cells directly creates inflammation and is a balancing act between killing too many cancer cells (creating too much debris) and not killing enough (such that the cancer cells cause too much congestion).
 This can be very tricky and ideally needs clinical supervision.
+Fortunately, there are some fast-acting alternative treatment methods that do NOT cause inflammation and for lung cancer these are the best choices and they avoid the problem of creating congestion.

 (Does not cause Inflammation or Congestion in lungs)